- Keeping Your Computer Safe, Clean and Fast

 Having a Trojan virus on your computer also opens the door to other nefarious behavior, such as using your computer along with hundreds of others to mount a coordinated "denial of service" attack on a targeted site.
-Some of the names of these fake antivirus programs are "Antivirus 2009", "Antivirus Pro 2009", and "Antivirus 360".
+Some of the names of these fake antivirus programs are "Antivirus 2014", "Antivirus Pro 2014", and "Antivirus 360".
 At the very least, you should have a recent version of a good antivirus program on your computer (no more than 2 years old), and the virus definitions list should be updated frequently.
-We like Norton Internet Security 2012, but there are several other PC security programs that work very well also.
-If you want a free antivirus program for your Windows PC, you might try Microsoft Security Essentials, particularly for Windows 7.
-In tests it scored much better with Windows 7 than Windows XP.
+We like Norton Security, but there are several other PC security programs that work very well.
+If you want a free antivirus program for your Windows PC, try Avast!).

-Macs have so far been spared about 99.99% of computer viruses, but that could always change.
+Macs have so far been spared about 99% of computer viruses, but that could always change.
 As Apple continues to increase its market share, they could become a more interesting target for virus writers and hackers.
 The design of Mac OS X, being built on a Unix platform, makes it inherently more secure than a Windows system.
-However, for a layer of extra protection we recommend the free Sophos Anti-Virus for Mac Home Edition.
+However, for a layer of extra protection we recommend the free Avast Mac Security.

 If your computer has become infected, try running updating and running your antivirus program.
 If it doesn't remove the infection, you may need expert help.
 We can often remove the virus WITHOUT the labor-intensive solution of having to wipe your hard drive, reinstall Windows and all of your programs, and replace all your data.
 PLEASE backup your data frequently!
 If you do not have an automated backup system, we would be happy to set one up for you.